 - CtF 4 Internal Penetration Test: The learner must find a way inside the Business Development and Research & Development network by scanning for vulnerabilities, actively enumerating the network devices, exploiting remote systems, conducting brute force attacks, conducting binary analysis to identify buffer overflows, and crafting payloads to exploit those buffer overflows.

-These Project Ares updates and upcoming features bode well for an exciting future for cyber learners.
-During dynamic shifts in the cyber industry, Circadence is dedicated to continually improving the Project Ares platform so it can help students and professionals build and keep skills sharp against evolving cyber threats.
-Practice and progress in the hands-on platform with foundational, intermediate and advanced cyber learning content.
+These Project Ares updates and upcoming features bode well for an exciting future for cyber learners (opens new window).
+During dynamic shifts in the cyber industry, Project Ares is dedicated to continually improving so it can help students and professionals build and keep skills sharp against evolving cyber threats.
 Its patented cyber range-as-a-service technology delivers authentic virtual machine-based exercises so cyber preparation is as true-to-life as it gets.